 - We love hummus as a snack with our drink in the evening, and then garlic is a great ingredient.
 But since we mostly eat hummus on our bread in the morning, I leave out the garlic.

 - I recently read about adding baking soda when cooking the chickpeas to make them softer.
 It’s a trick I haven’t tried yet.

 - I make the hummus soon after I’ve cooked the beans, when still lukewarm.
 Leaving the cooked chickpeas overnight in the fridge and making hummus the next morning with cold ones simply doesn’t result in anything tasty.

 - It is important to soak the chickpeas overnight.
 You will see a kind of foam developing on top of it.
 When you don’t soak beans, this foam causes you to feel bloated or to fart.
-Soaking and rinsing solves that problem.
+Soaking and rinsing solve that problem.